DCN - Transmission Control Protocol

-TCP is one of the most important protocols of Internet Protocols suite.
-It is most widely used protocol for data transmission in communication network such as Internet.
+The transmission Control Protocol (TCP) is one of the most important protocols of Internet Protocols suite.
+It is most widely used protocol for data transmission in communication network such as internet.

-TCP ensures that data has been received in the order it was sent.
+TCP ensures that the data reaches intended destination in the same order it was sent.

 TCP is connection oriented.
 TCP requires that connection between two remote points be established before sending actual data.